perjansson/lunch-web/README.md

 This is a Svelte.js project that fetches random lunch recommendations from the Lunch API and displays them in a user-friendly format.

-## Prerequisites

-Before getting started, make sure you have the following installed:

-- Node.js (version 12 or higher)
-- npm (Node Package Manager)

 ## Getting Started

 To set up the project locally, follow these steps: